githubtraining/community-starter-kit/responses/05a-contributing-labels.md

 1. Access the **Files changed** tab in this pull request
 1. Click the :pencil2: pencil icon to edit the `CONTRIBUTING.md` document
-1. Find the text marked LABEL PLACEHOLDER and add a description for the label
+1. Find the text marked DESCRIPTION PLACEHOLDER and add a description for the label
 1. After editing the `CONTRIBUTING.md` file, scroll down and click the **Commit changes** button.

 <hr>